Bullying Awareness and Prevention Week at Floradale P.S.

 - I will be a good friend and help my family and my community by being a good neighbour.

 Following the assembly, students showed their commitment to bringing an end to bullying by posting their name around the pledge in the front foyer.

-The week has been filled with in-class activities as students create an awareness of the various forms that bullying can take while providing them with strategies to prevent bullying behaviours from happening.
+The week was filled with in-class activities as students create an awareness of the various forms that bullying can take while providing them with strategies to prevent bullying behaviours from happening.